 Abstract.
 This paper concerns static-analysis algorithms for analyzing x86 executables.
 The aim of the work is to recover intermediate representations that are similar to those that can be created for a program written in a high-level language.
 Our goal is to perform this task for programs such as plugins, mobile code, worms, and virus-infected code.
 For such programs, symbol-table and debugging information is either entirely absent, or cannot be relied upon if present; hence, the technique described in the paper makes no use of symbol-table/debugging information.
-Instead, an analysis is carried out to recover information about the contents of memory locations and how they are manipulated by the executable.
+Instead, an analysis is carried out to recover information about the contents of memory locations and how they are manipulated.
+The analysis, called value-set analysis, tracks address-valued and integer-valued quantities simultaneously.